 Corps Budget and the Agency's Backlog of Projects.
 The Corps civil works program has been criticized by some observers as an agglomeration of projects with no underlying design.
 These observers see the Corps backlog of authorized activities as one example of this lack of focus.
 Estimates of the backlog's size vary from \$11 billion to more than \$50 billion depending on which projects are included.
-Although some observers view the backlog as nothing more than a "to do" list for the Corps, others are concerned that projects are facing construction delays and related cost overruns due to available appropriations being spread across an increasing portfolio of projects.
+Although some observers view the backlog as nothing more than a "to do" list for the Corps, others are concerned that projects are facing construction delays and related cost overruns because of the spread of available appropriations across an increasing portfolio of projects.